First thing to consider when visiting Brussels attractions is the Brussels Card. It will most likely save you time and money.

-The Autoworld Brussels website calls the tour of this massive warehouse of over 400 vehicles a “time travel” experience.
-Built inside one of the 'palaces' that make up the Parc du Cinquantenaire archway, Autoworld is a wonderland for automobile enthusiasts who could walk around admiring the rolling works of art for hours.
+The Autoworld Brussels website calls the tour of this massive warehouse of over 400 vehicles a time travel experience.
+Housed inside one of the 'palaces' that make up the Parc du Cinquantenaire archway, Autoworld is a wonderland for both automobile enthusiasts and families.
+You can walk around admiring the rolling works of art for hours.

-The cars are notably all European or U.S in origin so you won’t find any Honda or Toyota models here!
-What you will find are cars by Packard, Olds Mobile and even Bugatti from 1928.
+The cars are all European or U.S in origin so you won’t find any Honda or Toyota models here.
+What you will find are cars by Packard, Oldsmobile and even Bugatti from 1928.

 At the very rare of the first floor on the right corner is a small room that you may miss but is worth a look.
 Inside, away from roaring engines and gas guzzlers are horse carriages, including the one used in 1853 for Napoleon the Third’s wedding.

 The mezzanine floor has an evolutionary timeline of cars from the late 1800s to the 2000s and a blank spot for “the future”.
 This brief tour will highlight the makes and models most popular in Europe in each decade.
 A great chance to admire the first models of Ferrari and Jaguars which look nothing like they do today.

 On the right as you exit is a shop where you can buy some souvenir keychains and postcards but most importantly thousands of miniature model cars for every make you can imagine.
 Great for young children.

 In summer months (01.04 - 30.09.) from 10am to 6pm.

 In winter months (01.10 - 31.03) from 10am to 5pm.